Annadale, Shimla: Importance of the ground

 The Annadale ground is the wide flat valley bottom which is situated in a valley bottom.
 It is a scenic ground which can be seen from many hilltop locations of the city.

 Golf course

 The Annadale ground also has a golf course, making it the only one in the city.

 Helipad

 Annadale Ground has a lot of importance in the city mainly due to its lead serving helipad.
 Every VIP or celebrity lands there whenever they come to Shimla, because Shimla Airport is 20 km away from the main city.
-Only The President of India usually lands at Kalyani helipad in Chharabra because of the President's retreat location is there.
+Only The President of India usually lands at Kalyani helipad in Chharabra because of the President's retreat location being there.

 Disaster management purposes

 The Ground has been used by Indian Army for Disaster management purposes since the past.
 The ground has been used for conducting various disaster relief and management exercises mainly because Shimla and its adjoining areas are earthquake prone.
 Annadale Ground has the strategic significance for the Army from the national security perspective.
 The ground's significance for disaster management was witnessed in 2011 Sikkim earthquake.